These FAQs are intended for those who have been selected to present in a Roundtable format during the conference.

 Q. What is this format?

 A. The Roundtable format is a real discussion format rather than a panel or lecture or poster format.
-Each table will have three presenters, and each presenter will have twenty minutes for a presentation.
+Each table will have no more than three presenters, and each presenter will have twenty minutes for a presentation.

 Q. Could I have been offered this format even though I requested a different one?